rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 ### Bitcoin is not salvation

-This is an all too common view amongst
+There is an all too common view amongst
- Bitcoin maxis that Bitcoin is redemptive, that *Bitcoin is salvation.*
+ Bitcoin maxis that Bitcoin is redemptive, that *Bitcoin is salvation*.
 This belief is understandable, and it is backed by plenty of evidence -- people learning about Bitcoin are also